Analyses

 description: "Archive of full likelihoods in the HistFactory JSON format"

 If using the hepdata_lib package, pass file_type = "HistFactory" to the add_additional_resource function.
 Links are made from relevant HEPData records (after finalisation) with attached HistFactory JSON files under “View Analyses”.
 A search query analysis:HistFactory can be used to find HEPData records that have associated HistFactory JSON files.
+Note that HistFactory JSON files attached to individual data tables are not currently highlighted in this way, only resource files attached to the whole HEPData record.

 HEPData makes no checks of the formatting of the HistFactory JSON files.
 In case of questions, please contact either experts within your experiment or the pyhf developers.